-When a report of harassment, intimidation, bullying, sexual harassment, sexual assault, or teen date violence is received by the Discipline Specialist or Administrator, the following steps will be taken:
+When a report of harassment, intimidation, bullying, sexual harassment, or sexual assault is received by the Behavior Specialist or Administrator, the following steps will be taken:

-- Obtain a written statement from the complainant regarding the allegations; - Obtain a written statement from the accused; - Obtain written statements form witnesses if any; and - Prepare a written report detailing the investigation.
+- Obtain a written statement from the complainant regarding the allegations; - Obtain a written statement from the accused; - Obtain written statements from witnesses if any; and - Prepare a written report detailing the investigation.

-The investigation should be completed within 10 days.
+The investigation should be completed within 10 days or sooner.